-In addition to the Keep Well Deed with SMBC, in accordance with the normal course of business, the Bank and SMBC have entered into an ISDA Master Agreement and Credit support Annex whereby SMBC agrees, inter alia, to provide the Bank with collateral of a value that is either greater than or equal to the Bank's exposure to SMBC.
+In addition to the Keep Well Deed with SMBC, in accordance with the normal course of business, the Bank and SMBC have entered into an ISDA Master Agreement and Credit support Annex whereby SMBC agrees, inter alia, to provide the Bank with collateral of a value that is greater than the Bank's exposure to SMBC.
 The Bank has also entered into a USD 1.5 billion revolving multicurrency revolving liquidity facility agreement with SMBC.